jeffreyfloresca04/rainfallAPI/README.md

 # Rainfall API
-The WEB API exposes an endpoint to fetch the rainfall data per station
+ASP.NET Core Web API that exposes an endpoint to fetch the rainfall data per station

 ## Build and Run
 The web api can be build and run using Visual Studio 2022 (latest version)